SBiedre/Team-99/scikit_discussion_1708.md

    Goal: The model finds patterns or structures in the input data.
    Example: Grouping customers into segments based on purchasing behavior without prior knowledge of the segments.

+Another real life example: supervised learning uses labeled data to make predictions, like using a linear model to predict how many streams a new song will get based on features like artist popularity and genre.
+Unsupervised learning, on the other hand, finds patterns in data without labels, such as clustering similar songs together into playlists based on characteristics like tempo and mood.
 # **4. How to import different models from the scikit-learn package?**
 Just use "import" statement and specifying the model you want to use.
 For example ```from sklearn.tree import DecisionTreeClassifier```.